 As you might know, we are huge fans of Prague and loved every minute wandering around this medieval city.
 However, there is a lot more to the Czech Republic than exploring the narrow busy cobbled streets of Prague.
-Bohemian Paradise, for example, is a great day trip from Prague for nature lovers to explore and hike through the Czech countryside.
+Bohemian Paradise, for example, is one of the best day trips from Prague for nature lovers to explore and hike through the Czech countryside.
 While on the other hand, the slow city of Kutna Hora will be a lot of fun for history fans.
 Even though this slow city might be small, you will find quite a few interesting things to do in Kutna Hora to keep you entertained.

 Kutna Hora, the city of silver, was once a thriving mining town during the 13 century.
 Now, the city is included in the UNESCO World Heritage Site due to its historical importance and wonderful architecture.